jju/stubbl/seasons/gcxi/week09.md

 The Fatality had to work for it, but the win against a usually excellent defensive team bodes well for their eventual playoff longevity.
 CT 1 - EF 2 [[gcxi-09-ctef]]

-[[Venus]] didn't have a record-breaking match but comfortably stayed in the mix for the Sardines Crown while the rest of the team fought off injury and got the win to stay in second place overall.
+[[Veens]] didn't have a record-breaking match but comfortably stayed in the mix for the Sardines Crown while the rest of the team fought off injury and got the win to stay in second place overall.
 CF 1 - FT 4 [[gcxi-09-cfft]]

 The Hired Gun Hemlock took out [[Olufunmi]] one of the Spectres' biggest stars early and then they proceeded to hang onto the ball through the first half and applied tactical pressure in the sloppy conditions of the second for a big Dynamo win.
 DS 0 - KD 3 [[gcxi-09-dskd]]